 The mission of the Foundation is to receive philanthropic support to expand access to and enhance the outstanding educational and community service opportunities provided to students at The College of New Jersey.
 The Foundation carries out its mission by establishing funds for student support, learning experiences, academic enrichment and capital improvement.
 By promoting a culture of philanthropy, and through prudent investment, stewardship and accountability to donors and the community, the Foundation advances the College's mission and reputation as a nationally recognized public institution.
-State appropriated funds to the College have remained flat and the College continues to face pressure on tuition and fee rates.
+State appropriated funds to the College have remained relatively flat while the College continues to face pressure in keeping the cost of education at TCNJ affordable.
 Funds raised by the Foundation that are used for student scholarships, departmental support, and academic programs help to offset the College's revenue pressures.
 As these trends continue, the need for Foundation support to the College will grow.